AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Origen claims that there are doctrines not to be communicated to the ignorant.

-Clement says: \"They are not in reality liars who use circumlocution[^142] because of the economy of salvation.\"
+Clement says: "They are not in reality liars who use circumlocution[^142] because of the economy of salvation."

 Origen refers to truths that must not be written.[^143]

 Gieseler declares that the Alexandrians taught that falsehood could be used to accomplish the good of men.

-Origen said that \"all that might be said on this theme is not expedient to explain now, or to all.
-For the mass need no further teaching on account of those who hardly through the fear of *aeonian* punishment restrain their recklessness.\"
+Origen said that "all that might be said on this theme is not expedient to explain now, or to all.
+For the mass need no further teaching on account of those who hardly through the fear of *aeonian* punishment restrain their recklessness."

 The reader of the patristic literature sees this opinion frequently, and unquestionably it caused many to hold out threats to the multitude in